Banished/banishedproductions.org/_posts/shows/hybrids/0001-01-01-into-the-dollhouse-AS.md

 ---
 layout: show
-name: Into the Dollhouse (at the ArenaStage)
+name: Into the Dollhouse (at ArenaStage)
 published: true
 categories: hybrids
 collaborators: